 Developing Autonomy.
 A key development in recent years has been the recognition that students using technology outside the classroom or language lab are necessarily more autonomous than those who learn in more traditional settings.
 A special issue of Language Learning & Technology on autonomy can be found here: http://llt.msu.edu/issues/october2011/, providing evidence of the opportunities and as well as the challenges in helping language learners develop autonomy.
 An excellent review article on the topic (2016) was published in the Language Learning & Technology 20th Anniversary Issue: http://llt.msu.edu/issues/june2016/reinderswhite.pdf.
 This is an area we can expect to see grow in the near future, and it is closely linked to increased and more effective learner training (Unit 7) and to the notion of incidental language learning.

 Dynamic emerging areas: Web 2.0 and Social Networks, Mobile Learning, Virtual Worlds, and Gaming.

 Mobile assisted language learning (MALL) as the name suggests refers to learning that takes place through mobile devices like mp3 players, mobile phones, pocket PCs and so on.
 Although there have been clear limitations to the quantity and quality of information that can be accessed and exchanged, the ubiquity of some of these devices and student familiarity with them makes this an important area for continuing development (even I have jumped on the bandwagon, co-authoring a couple of pronunciation apps for the iPhone/iPod/iPad: www.pronunciationtutor.me).
 A good introduction to this area by Chinnery (2006) can be found at http://llt.msu.edu/vol10num1/pdf/emerging.pdf.
 Within this general area, the rapid spread of tablet computers like the Apple iPad and Android-driven devices form other manufacturers is likely to shake up the education world in general in the next few years.
 TIRF (The International Research Foundation) has commissioned a set of articles focused on mobile learning in the workplace (see http://www.tirfonline.org/english-in-the-workforce/mobile-assisted-language-learning/), including one Glenn Stockwell and I co-authored, where we offer a set of 10 principles for mobile learning, including limiting multi-tasking and environmental distractions, acknowledging and respecting learners' existing cultures-of-use, and providing learner training as needed.
-At the time of this writing, the most recent issue of Language Learning & Technology also focuses on MALL: http://llt.msu.edu/issues/october2013/index.html.
+A relatively recent issue of Language Learning & Technology also focuses on MALL: http://llt.msu.edu/issues/october2013/index.html.